-UDP suffers from worse packet loss than TCP.
+- UDP suffers from worse packet loss than TCP.

-    The service that User Datagram Protocol provides might be an unreliable service providing no guaranty for delivery or protection from datagram duplication.
+The service that User Datagram Protocol provides might be unreliable, providing no guarantee for delivery or protection from datagram duplication.
 Still, it is only because of this simplicity that using UDP reduces the overhead time, latency and prove very useful for applications requiring such features.

 This has been a guide to User Datagram Protocol.
 Here we discussed the use of User Datagram Protocol, understanding, advantages, and disadvantages, respectively.
 You can also go through our other suggested articles to learn more –